MAAS gives you the power of metal at the speed of cloud. See how in this short video.

 Dynamic provisioning and scaling

 Hardware provisioned through MAAS can be provisioned dynamically, just like cloud instances — except that we’re talking about the whole physical node.
-Through a simple web interface or API you can add, commission, update, deploy and recycle physical servers at will.
+Through an intuitive web interface or API you can add, commission, update, deploy and recycle physical servers at will.
 As your needs change, you can respond rapidly, by adding new nodes and dynamically re-deploying them between services.
 When the time comes, nodes can be retired for use outside MAAS.

 MAAS FAQ ›